 San Diego County Bar Association: Ms. Gastil is active with the SDCBA.
-She is Vice Chair for the Environmental Law Section and specifically helps the section maintain community outreach events and outreach to law students.
-Ms. Gastil is also a Member-At-Large for the Civil Section.
+She has served as Vice Chair for the Environmental Law Section and specifically helped the section maintain community outreach events and outreach to law students.
+Ms. Gastil is also a member of the Civil Litigation, Bankruptcy, and Appellate Sections.

 Filipino-America Lawyers of San Diego: Ms. Gastil has participated with FALSD since 2017.
 In 2020, Ms. Gastil was honored to join FALSD's Board of Directors as its Secretary.